The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Acknowledgements

 \section{Acknowledgements}

+The authors thank Ilya Mandel for the stimulating discussion regarding the how to assess the validity of the method when tested on simulated data, and the anonymous referee for their comments that helped to improve the presentation of our results.
 EMR acknowledges support from ERC Grant ``VEGA P.", number 101002511.
 This research has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.
 LIGO Laboratory and Advanced LIGO are funded by the United States National Science Foundation (NSF) as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.
 KAGRA is supported by Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan Society for the Promotion of Science (JSPS) in Japan; National Research Foundation (NRF) and Ministry of Science and ICT (MSIT) in Korea; Academia Sinica (AS) and National Science and Technology Council (NSTC) in Taiwan. {\em Software}: \texttt{Numpy} \citep{harris20}; \texttt{Matplotlib} \citep{hunter07}; \texttt{SciPy} \citep{virtanen20}; \texttt{Astropy} \citep{astropy13,astropy18}; \texttt{BAYESTAR} \citep{singer16}.